-White Rose Rugby’s aim is to create the opportunity for all to try rugby and experience the many benefits of the sport.
-Benefits on and off the field.
-We have a vast experience delivering rugby to a large range of participants in various focus communities.
+White Rose Rugby’s aim is to create the opportunity for all to experience the many benefits of the sport.
+Benefits both on and off the field.
+We have a vast experience delivering sports sessions to a large range of participants in various focus communities.

 Since White Rose Rugby started delivering sessions within the community we have had the pleasure of working all over the county.
-Creating the opportunity for thousands of participants of different genders, ethnicity, ages and sporting ability to take part within rugby.
+Creating the opportunity for thousands of participants of different genders, ethnicity, ages and sporting ability to take part within rugby and other sports.

-We have created this map to show you the majority of the locations of schools, colleges and other locations in which we have delivered rugby.
-We hope that this continues to grow throughout the future, so that we can continue to create the opportunity for more participants to get involved.
+We have created this map to show you the majority of the locations of schools, colleges and other educational settings in which we have delivered rugby and mixed sport sessions.
+We hope that this continues to grow throughout the future, so that we can continue to create the opportunity for more participants become active and get involved.

-We have created the page below to show you some of the case studies from our various sessions.
+We have created the pages below to show you some of the case studies from our various sessions.
 Each of the case studies provide information about the delivery and some of the positive outcomes from each session.
 All of our case studies studies follow our 3 i’s (intent, implementation and impact), a format which is explained below.